ShoueneKun/Machine-Learning-driven-analysis-of-Gaze-Error/README.md

 All streams are time synced and provided in a simple data structure, henceforth called, [ProcessData], which is a MATLAB structure.
 Each [ProcessData] may or may not have a corresponding [LabelData] which holds information about the labels.

-To download [ProcessData] and [LabelData] please click here.
+To download all data files, please visit the project [webpage](http://www.cis.rit.edu/~rsk3900/gaze-in-wild/).
-To download the pupil labels scene view and registered depth data, please click here.

 The raw data is well over 14TB and will not be provided over the internet.
 Please contact the authors for specific information or access to the raw data.

+ELC metric can be found [here](https://bitbucket.org/GeorgeARYoung/elc_metric/src/master/)

 ----------------------------
 ## Basic instructions: